statsmodels/statsmodels/docs/source/release/old_changes.rst

 *Bug Fixes*

 * discrete_model.MNLogit fix summary method
-* tsa.filters.hp_filter don't use umfpack on Big-Endian machine (scipy bug)
+* tsa.filters.hp_filter do not use umfpack on Big-Endian machine (scipy bug)
 * the remaining fixes are in the test suite, either precision problems on some machines or incorrect testing on Big-Endian machines.